 The next thing we want to include is intent.
 Which is Google’s understanding of the intent behind a user’s search.

 If your target audience is using this keyword in a search, what do you think they’re hoping to gain?
-Basically, you need to understand as an SEO what Google thinks is the right intent behind a user’s search.
+Basically, you need to understand as a content marketer what Google thinks is the right intent behind a user’s search.

 What they show the user in the top 3 results is generally what they perceive to be the most relevant results for that user.